How to Grow and Care for Bloodleaf Plant (Iresine herbstii) Indoors, Common Probems and Solutions

 Potting Mix

 The best potting mix for Bloodleaf Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most multi-purpose potting mixes like these Quality Potting Mixes available on Etsy are ideal for Red Iresine.
+Most all purpose potting mixes are ideal for this plant.

 Repotting

-Repot Bloodleaf Plant during the growing season only when the roots grow out of the drainage holes as it prefers to be root-bound.
-Use a pot 1-2 sizes larger and one that has a drainage hole to prevent the soil from getting soggy as it can result in root-rot disease.
-Check out these Self Watering Planters with Drainage Hole on Amazon.
+Repot your Bloodleaf Plant during the growing season only when the roots grow out of the drainage holes as it prefers to be root-bound.
+Use a pot 1-2 sizes larger and one that has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
+Take a look at these self watering planters with drainage hole on Amazon.

 Pruning